-It is possible that the decay of this complex is related to two events.
-First, to the energy loss in the May 1997 sporadic events.
-Second, to the decrease of the energy income into the interaction region of the pair of the OR +3 and OR -1 open regions.
+events and (2) to the decrease of the energy income into the interaction region of the pair of the OR +3 and OR -1 open regions.
 The latter suggestion is confirmed by a depletion of the OR +3 region area as compared with the two previous rotations.